constraintAutomaton/tree-document-topology-visualizer/README.md

         URL of the TREE document (default "http://localhost:3000/ldes/test")
 ```
 ## Test
-To run all the tests simply
+To run all the tests

 `make test`

 ## TO DO